odrans/S3COM/README.md

 ./s3com config_default.nml
 ```

 The namelist contains information on input and output files as well as important options to run S3COM.
-See this [namelist description](output.md) for more details.
+Refer to the [namelist section](namelist.md) for a detailed description.

+S3COM creates 3 files containing satellite simulations, retrievals and atmospheric data.
+These are described in the [output section](output.md).

 ## Environment & Compiling